dnolan1993/machinery_world_/README.md

                     The site is easily viewed on a wide range of devices with media queries added to make it accessible on all devices.
                 </li>
                 <li>
-                    The Book Now! form page acn be easily located and navigated to through the nav bar in all pages with the link labelled "Book Now!".
+                    The Book Now! form page can be easily located and navigated through the nav bar on all pages with the link labelled "Book Now!".
                 </li>
                 <li>
-                    The Form page is easily understood as it is clearly labelled to shoe the user what is required in each field, any field that are required to be filled in by the user will also prompt the user to fill them in before allowing them to submit the form.
+                    The Form page is easily understood as it is clearly labelled to show the user what is required in each field, any fields that are required to be filled in by the user will also prompt the user to fill them in before allowing them to submit the form.
                 </li>
             </ul>
     </li>